yaegashi/mitmproxy-logger-action/SPEC.md

 #### Environment Variables

-Additionally sets environment variables for applications:
+When `set-envvars` is enabled, automatically sets environment variables for applications:
-- `CURL_HOME`: Specifies the location of `.curlrc` for setting `ssl-no-revoke` (Windows only)
+- `http_proxy`: Proxy URL for HTTP traffic
+- `https_proxy`: Proxy URL for HTTPS traffic
+- `CURL_CA_BUNDLE`: Path to the CA certificate file (Windows only, when CA certificate is available)

 ### 3. Stream Capture